 - ½ cup papaya

-- 1 ounce unsweetened yogurt (preferably non-dairy, such as from coconut, almond or even soy yogurt)
+- 1 ounce unsweetened yogurt (if you don't do dairy choose a coconut, almond or soy yogurt)

 - A handful of ice cubes